otvam/pypeec/docs/technical.md

 > **Warning**: Python Pickle files are using to store the mesher and solver results.
 > Pickling data is not secure.
 > Only load Pickle files that you trust.
-> Do not commit the Pickle files in the git repository.
+> Do not commit the Pickle files in the Git repository.